 In the early afternoon the motorbikes were delivered.
 We took a small exploratory drive.
 It was very scary driving on the left side of the road on a motorbike.
 I called Alice again.
 She sounded very relieved that we are safe.
 She had already sent e-mails about our arrival to my daughters Cynthia and Corinna.

 In the early evening I prepared to climb the mast again to remove the wind sensor.
 As I started, a pretty young lady in the sail boat next to us, flying the German flag, also started climbing their mast.
 Lewis was very much captivated by the mast climbing lady.
 Later, Peter came and looked at the radar reflector stud.
 Yes, he could machine a new one in stainless steel, not in cast steel, which can be brittle, like the old one.
 This will cost us 40 #M (about $100).
 He wanted 10 #M now so that he could buy the steel.
-I gave him the money and the broken stud with some apprehension since I did not know if he is honest.
+I gave him the money and the broken stud with some apprehension since I did not know if he was honest.
 He promised to have it ready by tomorrow evening.

 We drove our motorbikes to dinner.
 We could not locate a Maltese restaurant but we ended up in an Indian one.
 It was OK but nothing special.